Thiagoalves033/VetClinic-API/README.md

 In order to run the API locally, follow these steps:

 1) Clone this repository
-2) Compile the TypesCript source code
+2) Compile the TypesCript source code to ES2018
 3) Run app.js

 By default, the application will run on port 5000.